ChroniclerCherry/stardew-valley-mods/ShopTileFramework/README.md

 ## Create a content pack
 To make a content pack for Shop Tile Framework, add `Cherry.ShopTileFramework` to the `ContentPackFor` section of your [manifest file](https://stardewvalleywiki.com/Modding:Modder_Guide/APIs/Manifest).

-Then from there, you need to make a `shops.json` file.
+Then from there, you need to make a `shops.json` file to define the properties of your shops.
 You can find an example [here](#adding-store-to-the-game), and each field is described below:

 Field | Optional | Description
 ------------ | ------------- | -------------